wearedevx/keystone/docs/README.md

 Blockstack provides private data lockers and a universal login with blockchain based security and encryption.

-We leverage that technology to give developers a safe and easy way to manage secrets of their apps.
+We leverage that technology to give developers a safe and easy way to manage secrets in their apps.
 A new way where every bit of data stays yours and is encrypted by default.

 The platform handles user authentication using the Blockstack Naming Service (BNS), a decentralized naming and public key infrastructure built on top of the Bitcoin blockchain.
 It handles storage using Gaia, a scalable decentralized key/value storage system that looks and feels like localStorage, but lets users securely store and share application data via user-selected storage systems.
 [Learn more](https://blockstack.com)